Sliding wear: role of plasticity

-The tile and steel surfaces have much larger elastic modulus and penetration hardness than PMMA and are treated as rigid materials.
+The tile and steel surfaces have much higher elastic modulus and penetration hardness than PMMA and are therefore treated as rigid materials.
 The sandpaper consists of very hard and elastically stiff corundum (aluminum oxide) particles deposited on an elastically soft polymer film.
 As discussed in Sec.
-3, we account for this by including only the substrate roughness components with wavenumber $q > 2\pi /D$, where $D$ is the average diameter of the corundum particles.
-For the steel and tile surfaces, we use the top surface roughness power spectra shown in Fig. \ref{1logq.2logC.tile.steel.P100.eps}.
-For the sandpaper, we exclude the region $q < 2\pi /D$.
+3, this is accounted for by including only the substrate roughness components with wavenumber $q > 2\pi /D$, where $D$ is the average diameter of the corundum particles.
+For the steel and tile surfaces, we use the surface roughness power spectra shown in Fig. \ref{1logq.2logC.tile.steel.P100.eps}.
+For the sandpaper, we exclude the region with $q < 2\pi /D$.
 In all cases, the measured power spectra are linearly extrapolated to larger wavenumbers on a log-log scale.
 The slope of the extrapolated region corresponds to a Hurst exponent $H \approx 1$, but the exact form of this extrapolation is not critical for the wear rate calculations presented below.

-Using the Persson contact mechanics theory for elastoplastic contact [Eq.
-(7)], Fig. \ref{1logq.2Area.PMMA.plastic.eps} shows the contact area between a PMMA block and (a) the tile surface and (b) the sandpaper surface as a function of the magnification $\zeta$, or the wavenumber $q = \zeta q_0$ of the largest roughness component included in the calculation.
-The steel surface is relatively smooth, and for this case, plastic deformation occurs only at very short length scales involving surface roughness components with wavelengths below $\sim 100 \ {\rm nm}$.
-These roughness components are not significant for the wear process studied here.
-Hence, for the steel surface, we treat the PMMA as perfectly elastic.

-To calculate the wear rate, we need to know the relationship between $\Delta x$ and $\gamma$.
-This relationship has been studied for PMMA and varies slightly depending on the type of PMMA used\cite{Paris1}.
-The measured relationship is well approximated as follows:
+To calculate the wear rate, we need the relation between $\Delta x$ and $\gamma$.
+This relationship has been experimentally studied for PMMA and varies slightly depending on the PMMA formulation\cite{Paris1}.
+The measured relation is well approximated by the following expression: